 I have a recipe for you today that was given to me by my cousin, which I love and I think you will too.
 This is a tomato lovers’ treat; it is called Kateh Gojeh Farangi, which translates to “Tomato Rice.”
 Gojeh farangi means tomato, and Kateh is a type of quick Persian rice.
 Large, juicy tomatoes are used in this mixed vegetarian rice dish.
-The ripe tomtaoes are pureed with spices and make up almost all of the liquid that is required to cook the rice.
+The ripe tomatoes are pureed with spices and make up almost all of the liquid that is required to cook the rice.

 In addition to Gojeh Farangi (tomatoes), sweet colorful peppers and fried onions are added to this dish to make Kateh Gojeh Farangi very delicious with festive colors.
 Though canned tomatoes make an adequate substitute, cooking with fresh juicy Big Boy or Beefsteak Tomatoes makes this vegetarian rice dish even healthier with the added pleasant fresh tomato flavor that is unbeatable.

-Only a minimal amount of water is added to Kateh Gojeh Farangi, and this is very different from my recipe for Persian Steamed Rice or other Kateh recipes.
+Only a minimal amount of water is added to Kateh Gojeh Farangi, so this is very different from my recipe for Persian Steamed Rice or other Kateh recipes.
 Kateh in general is cooked and steamed using somewhat of a different technique than the Persian Steamed Rice.
 The steamed rice is called “Polo,” and the directions call for partially cooking the rice in salt water, then rinsing and draining it under cold water.
 Then this rice is steamed.
 For the complete instructions for cooking the Persian Steamed Rice please click here.

 The difference between “Polo” and Kateh is that the liquid, oil and salt in the Kateh are precisely measured at the beginning according to how much rice is used in the recipe.
 In Kateh method the rice is boiled in the water until all of the water is cooked off and the rice is steamed.

 The TahDig (the layer in the bottom of rice) is the best part in this dish.
 The TahDig in a typical Kateh is the layer of rice that turns crispy and golden while the Kateh is steaming.
-In the Kateh Gojeh Farangi after the rice partially cooks in the flavorful tomato puree, it is taken out of the pot and a layer of TahDig is placed in the bottom of the pot before putting the rice back in.
+In Kateh Gojeh Farangi after the rice partially cooks in the flavorful tomato puree, it is taken out of the pot and a layer of TahDig is placed in the bottom of the pot before putting the rice back in.
 The TahDig layer can be flat Lavash bread, thin slices of potato, or flour tortilla.
 This TahDig layer gets a lot of flavor from the tomato juice that is cooked into the rice.
 Also a light sprinkle of saffron is added to the bottom of the pot before steaming that makes it taste amazing.
-TahDig cooks into a crispy golden layer and the sides of the rice get crunchy and very tasty.
+TahDig cooks into a crispy golden layer, and the sides of the rice get crunchy and very tasty.
 I used whole wheat Lavash and it turned out crispy, flaky and so good.
 The regular Lavash (thin Persian bread) or flour tortilla will also work fine.

 Large ripe Big Boy or Beefsteak tomatoes are best for this recipe because of how juicy they are and how tender the skin is.
 I added 2 1/4 pounds of ripe Beefsteaks to a high power blender, with seasoning, a little bit of water, and tomato paste and I ended up with 4 1/2 cups of very smooth tomato puree.
 In the event that you had to use a different kind of less juicy tomato, add enough water so you have 4 1/2 cups of tomato puree.